 There are, however, a couple of things you can do to intervene.
 Chief among these is figuring out an appropriate way to soothe your kid that doesn’t involve a nipple to the face.
 (Or, for that matter, a TV.)
 In the meantime, go ahead and tickle those chubby cheeks.

 The true “baby fat” connected almost exclusively to newborns is called brown adipose tissue, or BAT.
 This BAT fat actually has very little to do with making your baby cute.
 BAT hangs out along your newborn’s spine and shoulders and has a very specific function linked to your kid’s survival in the big bad world.

 In adults, there are tons of ways for a body to regulate temperature, including shivering.
 But your kid can’t shiver.
-They also can’t drink whiskey and buy puffy North Face vests.
-BAT essentially provides the North Face and whiskey warmth to your newborn through a trick called thermogenesis.
-Which is a complicated biological thing and not your new favorite anime.
+They also can’t make (or drink) a hot toddy and buy puffy North Face vests.
+BAT essentially provides the North Face and toddy warmth to your newborn through a trick called thermogenesis.

 So, What Is Wrong With a Fat Baby?

 The non-BAT fat your chubby little cherub sports is regular old “white fat.”
 You know, the kind found on your ass.
 White fat, unlike BAT, does reside in all the cute-making places like the cheeks and thighs.
 It makes a baby look healthy and well-fed and generally jolly.

 However, there’s a downside to a too-plump baby.
 Too much fat can interfere with your kid’s ability to reach crucial milestones like crawling and walking.
 More than that, some studies show children who grow too big in early infancy could be jacking up their future BMI.
 And that probability only gets worse the longer the baby fat sticks around.